wilfredinni/python-cheatsheet/docs/builtin/float.md

   </base-disclaimer-content>
 </base-disclaimer>

+## Introduction

+The `float()` function in Python is a built-in function that allows you to convert a number or a string containing a number into a floating-point number.
+This is particularly useful when you need to perform arithmetic operations that require decimal precision.

-The <router-link to="/cheatsheet/python-builtin-functions/float">float()</router-link> function returns a floating point number from a number or a string.
+The <router-link to="/builtin/float">float()</router-link> function returns a floating point number from a number or a string.

 ## Examples